French Polishing & Wood Repair Experts

 Why Choose French Polish?

 Modern lacquers and varnishes will not provide you with the same high quality, high shine finish of French Polish.
-French Polish creates a perfectly smooth finish that removes imperfections from your wood.
+An item that has been French Polished will have a perfectly smooth finish and all imperfections will be removed from the wood.

 Although it is a more delicate process than modern techniques, it is much easier to repair any subsequent damage.